 Asthma Symptoms, Causes and Risk Factors

-Could your child be the one in every ten children leaving site icon who is affected by what is now the most common chronic disease of childhoodleaving site icon Here’s what parents need to know.
+Could your child be the one who is touched by this common chronic disease?
+Here’s what parents need to know about asthmaleaving site icon

-Asthma is a health problem that tends to run in families where overly sensitive airways swell, tighten, and produce too much mucus.
-Who’s at the highest risk leaving site icon of getting asthma?
-Children who were born premature, live with smokers, or have parents or close family members who have allergies or asthma are more likely to develop the disease.
-Health experts are still trying to figure out what causes asthma to develop in susceptible children, but asthma seems to result from both a family tendency and exposure to environmental triggers.
+Asthma is a health problem that tends to run in families.
+Sufferers have overly sensitive airways that swell, tighten and make too much mucus.
+Who’s at highest risk of getting asthma?
+Children who are born premature, live with smokers, or have parents or close family members who have allergies or asthma are more likely to get the disease.
+Health experts are still trying to figure out what causes asthma, but it seems to be a combination of family history and exposure to environmental causes.

 • Shortness of breath